11

 Someone overwhelmed by threat may have strong self-awareness but lose resonance because their own signals drown out others'.
 Someone in a chronic control pattern may read others with precision while having no access to what's driving them.

-When you can see which capacities are online and which have gone dark, you stop asking "are they aware?" and start asking a more useful question: aware of what?
+When we can see which capacities are online and which have gone dark, the question shifts from "are they aware?" to something more useful: aware of what?

 "The most dangerous combination isn't the absence of awareness.
 It's the presence of one capacity without the others — reading without resonance, pattern-tracking without self-location."